prajivinn/prajivinn.github.io/_posts/2024-01-01-Optimizing-Loan-Approval-Process.md

 #### Predict On The Test Set

-Just like we did with Logistic Regression & our Decision Tree, to assess how well our model is predicting on new data - we use the trained model object (here called clf) and ask it to predict the signup_flag variable for the test set.
+Just like we did with Logistic Regression & our Decision Tree, to assess how well our model is predicting on new data - we use the trained model object (here called rf) and ask it to predict the signup_flag variable for the test set.

 In the code below we create one object to hold the binary 1/0 predictions, and another to hold the actual prediction probabilities for the positive class.